Export Control

 Providing access to the use of computing resources may be considered prohibited or subject to authorization under export control law if the use is specifically related to military use.

 Our joint legal obligation is to prevent misuse that would cause significant harm to human dignity, life, health, freedom, property, the environment or peaceful coexistence.
+Any researcher and associate are obliged to contribute in order to implement the legal requirements.

 Call to action for all users of GWDG HPC resources